Menthalion/FateProvidence/README.md

 There are two stress tracks: one for personal and one for resource stress, governed by the *resist* and *support* skills respectively.

 ### Milestones
-Rewrite one stunt includes moving a stunt to another family
+Rewrite one stunt includes moving a stunt to another family.

 ### Breakthroughs
 Another action applies to a breakthrough: